-In 2007, the Port initiated its own public process to plan the improvement of Seawall Lot (SWL) 337, a process that ultimately led to approval of the Mission Rock project.
-The project's mixed-use residential and commercial program was designed to create a neighborhood identity within the Mission Rock Special Use District, and to complement the surrounding Mission Bay area.
-The Mission Rock Special Use District will be implemented through a Disposition and Development Agreement and design guidelines, has secured all approvals, and is incorporated by reference in this Waterfront Plan.
-Together, the Mission Rock and Mission Bay projects have been planned to provide an integrated open space system that includes major waterfront parks on Port property at China Basin Park (within Mission Rock) and Bayfront Park (within Mission Bay), creating a strong northern terminus for the Blue Greenway open space network.
+In 2007, the Port initiated its own public process to plan the improvement of Seawall Lot (SWL) 337, a process that ultimately leading to approval of the Mission Rock Special Use District (SUD) and development project.
+The project's mixed-use residential and commercial uses are program was designed to create a neighborhood identity for within the Mission Rock Special Use District, and thatte complements the surrounding Mission Bay area.
+The Mission Rock SUD pecial Use District will be is implemented under through an approved Disposition and Development Agreement and dDesign Controls guidelines, has secured all approvals, and is which are incorporated by reference in this Waterfront Plan.

+Together, the Mission Rock and Mission Bay projects have been planned in concert to provide an integrated open space system that includes major waterfront parks on Port property at China Basin Park (within Mission Rock) and Bayfront Park (within Mission Bay), creating thea strong northern gateway terminus for to the Blue Greenway open space network.

 Outside of the Mission Rock and Mission Bay project areas, the Port will manage and improve several other pier and shoreline properties for maritime, water recreation, and commercial uses.
-The largest is Pier 50, which supports industrial and maritime uses, including the Port's Maintenance Division, and also provides a very valuable deep-water berth.
-The Port also manages an important cluster of properties that support a recreational boating, water recreation, and commercial restaurant culture that dates back to Mission Bay's industrial past.
-All of these activities must be maintained and improved alongside-and to evolve with-the land use and transportation changes taking place in Mission Bay.
+The largest is Pier 50, which supports industrial and maritime uses, including the Port's Maintenance Division, and provides a very valuable deep-water berth.
+South of Pier 50, The Port manages an important cluster of properties are used for that support a recreational boating, water recreation, and commercial restaurants that retain the culture that dates back toof Mission Bay's industrial past.
+All of tThese activities must be maintained and improved alongside-and to evolve with-the land use and transportation changes taking place in Mission Bay.